bymayo/jquery-svg-convert/README.md

-> ⚠️ Deprecated - This plugin is no longer supported but it is fully functional.
+> ⚠️ Deprecated - This plugin is no longer supported, but it is fully functional.

 <img src="https://raw.githubusercontent.com/bymayo/svg-convert/master/screenshots/icon.png" width="50">

 # SVG Convert

-> This plugin was previously called 'Shape SVG Convert'.
-When updating please note the plugin name and options have changed slightly.

 SVG Convert is a jQuery plugin that takes an `.svg` image (`<img>`) and converts it in to raw SVG code (`<svg>`)